xcart/xcart-docs/_pages/kb_en/setting_up_x-cart_5_environment/speeding_up_your_store.md

 # end gzip configuration
 ```

-### Step 5\.
+## Step 5\.
 Use a recent PHP version (7.0+)

-We've run lots of tests to see if X-Cart works better on later PHP versions like 5.5 and 5.6, and it really does!
-Typically you can get a two times speedup simply by installing PHP 5.5+.
-PHP 7.0 is supported by X-Cart versions 5.3.x.
+We've run lots of tests to see if X-Cart works better on later PHP versions like PHP 7, and it really does!
+Typically you can get a two times speedup simply by installing PHP 7.0+, that is supported by X-Cart versions 5.3.x.

+For ealier versions of X-Cart you can use PHP 5.5+ as they are not compatible with PHP 7.

-### Step 6\.
+## Step 6\.
 Use Query Cache (MySQL)

 MySQL provides a convenient feature that can be used to speed up any queries to the database - Query Cache.
 To get an optimized and speedy response from your MySQL server, you may want to add the following configuration directives to your MySQL server: